-Finally, I did not identify detailed contemporaneous documentation related to daily behaviors and activities for people on Base decades ago.
-Information from various sources - including Mrs. Connard's deposition transcript - was used to describe behaviors and activities leading to likely contact with chemicals in water and air.
+I did not identify detailed contemporaneous documentation related to daily behaviors and activities for people on Base decades ago.
+Information from various sources - including Mr. Vidana's deposition transcript - was used to describe behaviors and activities leading to likely contact with chemicals in water.

-These information sources were used in conjunction with various exposure models to estimate exposures to people at Camp Lejeune (see Section 5.1 for additional information).
-The exposure models used in this Report were developed by ATSDR.
-The underlying approaches (described in Sections 7 and 8) are well-established and have been used in assessments of ingestion, inhalation, and dermal exposures for many years by regulatory agencies, consultants, and academicians.
-The models were employed to estimate ranges of possible exposures that
+These information sources were used in conjunction with an exposure model to estimate exposures to people at Camp Lejeune (see Section 5.1 for additional information).
+The exposure model used in this Report was developed by ATSDR.
+The underlying approach (described in Section 7) is well-established and has been used in assessments of ingestion exposures for many years by regulatory agencies, consultants, and academics.
+The model was employed to estimate ranges of possible exposures that reflect the time that Mr. Vidana was on Base and his general likely behaviors and activities on Base.